Big Joe’s Jersey Homemade Lasagna with his Homemade Sauce

-In a heavy skillet on high – medium high heat add the olive oil.
+In a heavy skillet on high – medium-high heat add the olive oil.
 Once olive oil is warm add the garlic and all the meats.
 Break and blend all the ground meats as you sauté.
-Right before meat is fully cooked drain the excess grease from skillet.
+Right before the meat is fully cooked drain the excess grease from the skillet.

-To the skillet add tomato paste, oregano, basil and cinnamon, salt and pepper to taste.
-Blend all the ingredients, stir constantly and still sauté over medium heat.
+To the skillet add tomato paste, oregano, basil cinnamon, salt, and pepper to taste.
+Blend all the ingredients, stir constantly, and still sauté over medium heat.
 Once spices are blended and tomato paste is incorporated into the meat then add 3-4 cups of homemade tomato sauce and stir.
-Add ¼ of the parmesan cheese to meat mixture.
-Stir occasionally and continue to cook over medium heat letting mixture reduce.
+Add ¼ of the parmesan cheese to the meat mixture.
+Stir occasionally and continue to cook over medium heat letting the mixture reduce.

-In a mixing bowl add the now dry ricotta, eggs, ¼ cup of parmesan cheese and Italian parsley.
-Blend mixture so that it has a nice consistency and that the eggs and parsley are incorporated.
-Pre-heat your oven to 350 degrees.
+In a mixing bowl add the now-dry ricotta, eggs, ¼ cup of parmesan cheese, and Italian parsley.
+Blend the mixture so that it has a nice consistency and that the eggs and parsley are incorporated.
+Preheat your oven to 350 degrees.